My Hustler: Revivals

 Several revivals of My Hustler have occurred in New York City since 1969, although the provenance of some of these showings is uncertain due to Andy Warhol withdrawing his films from distribution between 1970 and 1984.
 In 1984, with Warhol's approval, the Museum of Modern Art and the Whitney Museum embarked on a joint archival research project to catalog Warhol's extensive film collection, investigate its history, and preserve and re-release all of the films along with scholarly research and publication.

 Since 1988, My Hustler has been screened multiple times at both museums as part of the project.
 However, similarly to other Warhol films, it has not been released on any commercial medium, such as DVD.
 This preservation effort has provided scholars and film enthusiasts with valuable access to these important works of American avant-garde cinema.
 The project has allowed for a deeper understanding and appreciation of Warhol's contributions to the film industry and art world, while also preserving these works for future generations.

 Reception

 Box office

 My Hustler was the first Warhol film to make any money, grossing $4,000 from its initial run at the Filmmaker's Cinematheque.
 At the Hudson theater in New York, it grossed $52,400 in its first 3 weeks.

 Critical reception

-A common expression at the time of the film's initial release was one of revulsion, viz.
-Bosley Crowther:
+A common expression at the time of the film's initial release was one of revolutionary.
+New York Times critic Bosley Crowther wrote:

 "It is sordid, vicious and contemptuous.
 The only thing engaging about it is a certain quality and tone of degradation that is almost too candid and ruthless to be believed."

-A few years later the revolutionary nature of My Hustler was being recognized; Vincent Canby, in somewhat backwards and grudging praise, complained that distributors were taking his critical remarks out of context and using them as advertising come-ons:
+A few years later the revolutionary nature of My Hustler was being recognised; Vincent Canby, in somewhat backwards and grudging praise, complained that distributors were taking his critical remarks out of context and using them as advertising come-ons: